4humans/nix/docs/_posts/2020-04-25-getting-your-very-own-padded-playpen.md

 > It is perhaps not unreasonable to assume that most readers do not have the means/inclination to spend the price of a second computer on this educational endeavour.
 >
 > **Constraint 3: Simplicity**<br />
-> The reasonable assumption is that the readers of `*nix`4*humans* do not write their own operating systems, so re-sizing disk partitions and dual booting operating systems (although much simpler these days), is perhaps a bridge too far.
+> The reasonable assumption is that the (generally "non-technical") readers of `*nix`4*humans* don't generally write their own operating systems, so re-sizing disk partitions and dual booting operating systems (although much simpler these days), is perhaps a bridge too far.
 >
 > **Constraint 4: OS Version**<br />
 > Virtualisation/containerisation software typically requires at least Windows 10 Pro 64-bit (due to [this](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements)).